Wine and Cheese Across the Hemispheres

 In those circumstances ORIEL makes haste to recommend the pastime to those Melburnians to whom plain tea-tasting and wine-tasting produce a sensation of insipidity.

-Who was Oriel one wonders, so much is lost to the vaporous mists of history..
+Who was Oriel, one wonders, so much is lost in the mists of history.

-Note re sources used: the image above was sourced from an Ebay listing, here.
-The quotation from the Oriel column was sourced from the 1937 issue of the The Argus referenced in the text.
-All intellectual property in the sources belongs solely to their lawful owner or authorized users, and are used herein for educational and historical purposes.
+Note: The quotation from the Oriel column was sourced from the 1937 issue of the The Argus referenced in the text.
+All intellectual property in the source belongs solely to the lawful owner, as applicable, and is used herein for educational and research purposes.
 All feedback welcomed.